ibm-cloud-docs/mas-ms/support.md

 {: caption="Table 2.
 Event Stream / Kafka Configuration" caption-side="bottom"}

 Note: changes in the above configuration such as retention size and/or additional topics can be made available at an additional cost.

-### Maximo Manage Queues
-{: #integration-maximo-manage-queues}

-The MAS Manage environments use Kafka queues for event stream processing.
-The Kafka setup will be completed by the IBM MAS-MS SRE provisioning team.

-* EndPoints will need to be configured to use the Kafka queues
-* Cron activation will need to be enabled by the customer

-* Maximo Manage Kafka Documentation - https://www.ibm.com/docs/en/maximo-manage/8.1.0?topic=applications-integration-by-using-apache-kafka

 ### Administrative Utilities (API Calls)
 {: #admin-util-api-calls}